-I’m excited to be teaching a class all about licensing for lettering artists with my friend Katie.
+My friend Katie and I launched a course all about this, Art Licensing for Letterers!
 We both had similar introductions into the licensing world, and are so excited to dive WAY deeper into these topics with you in class.
 We’ll share real-world examples, a peek into our process, and REAL pricing scenarios.
-Sign up below to join!

 I hope you’ve been enjoying this series about art licensing!
 If you missed part 1, part 2 and part 3 – go read them before tuning in below!